 But that relationship led to what?

-Now, people predicted China when the president said no, we're gonna have free and fair trade, and the president said no, we're gonna put tariffs on their product.
+Now, people predicted China when the president said, no, we're going to have free and fair trade.

-Oh, we're gonna have a trade war.
+Oh, we're going to have a trade war.

 He negotiates everything.

-And then I'll say 45, I'll give you 30.
+And then I'll say, 45, I'll give you 30.

-When it was a candidate, I did that to other candidates too.
+I did that to other candidates, too.

-They will only give you 15 minutes.
+They were only give you 15 minutes.

-Uh I really need a half hour.
+I really need a half hour.

 And then the half hour always became 42 minutes, and it would be the full show.

-Um, if it was a good interview, it was somebody worth giving an hour to.
+If it was a good interview, it was somebody worth giving an hour to.

-Very few people are worth giving an hour on television to.
+Very few people are worth giving an hour on television to, or even on radio.

 That's usually when I go into my news reporter role.

-When yes, I am a journalist.
+Yes, I am a journalist.

 Being a talk show host consists of many roles.